fu9ar/sql-ecology/01-sql-basic-queries.md

 ---

-Let's start by using the **surveys** table.
+Let's start by using the **Demographics** table.
-Here we have data on every individual that was captured at the site, including when they were captured, what plot they were captured on, their species ID, sex and weight in grams.
+Here we have data on general demographics from every county in the United States.

-Let’s write an SQL query that selects only the year column from the surveys table.
+Let’s write an SQL query that selects only the Population_Size column from the Demographics table.

-    SELECT year FROM surveys;
+    SELECT Population_Size FROM Demographics;

 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability – good style.